gonzalo-munillag/Privacy_Enhancing_Technologies_Portfolio/Our_Privacy_Opportunity/5_Highlights.md

 About analogies, data is more like [fire](https://ystrickler.medium.com/data-is-fire-92a110557ef8) than like crude oil.

-Lock-in effect= monopoly: Artificially increases scarcity, and therefore prices, and reduces the need to provide the service appropriately.
+Lock-in effect = monopoly: Artificially increases scarcity, and therefore prices, and reduces the need to provide the service appropriately.

 Interoperability avoids the lock-in effect.
 Competitive compatibility is a strategy to make a new business' application, to be compatible with a competitor's app.
 This is used to defeat centralization, it lowers the switching cost, switching in steps.

-Privacy is not about hiding the identity of the person, a corporation might not need to know who that person is exactly, but know about the characteristics of this a person so that it can target him/her content with a larger scale malicious intent.
+**Privacy is not about hiding the identity of the person, a corporation might not need to know who that person is exactly but know about the characteristics of this person so that it can target him/her content with a larger scale malicious intent.**

 Privacy is about user agency, it provides the user with the means to choose the right information flow.